 The page opened to the oldest Oak tree in Charleston.
 In my reasoning, I had assumed it would be the Angel Oak, because it was the most famous tree in Charleston, probably in our state, but instead it sent me to Daniel Island to the oldest Water Oak in Charleston.
 That tree is called the Ittiwan Oak, because it was named after the oldest group of Native Americans in the state, the Ittiwan tribe.
 They were the first to encounter the explorers and the first to be taken prisoners or slaves from North American soil.
 I tried other searches on other trees, but nothing else proved fruitful.

 Shortly after I recovered from the flu, Mercy and I were asked to prepare a prayer room at the next women’s conference that our church was to have.
-Ein the past, events had seemed as if I was in sync with the flow of the Holy Spirit, but at this event, everything felt chaotic and twisted, like I was walking into a trap somehow, but I couldn’t explain why, so I just dismissed it as something inside of me.
+In the past, events had seemed as if I was in sync with the flow of the Holy Spirit, but at this event, everything felt chaotic and twisted, like I was walking into a trap somehow, but I couldn’t explain why, so I just dismissed it as something inside of me.
 Something nagged at me that Mercy was leaving me, and the closer we got to retreat, the worse the feeling became.

 Days before we were to leave, our intercession leader had announced to those on her leadership team that she and her husband would be moving to Clemson to head up a new church plant there.
 Things were changing and changing fast.